 The Innkeepers Tax is a 5% tax that is charged on overnight rooms rented for less than 30 days.
 The tax is collected from the Visitor, by the Innkeeper, and paid to the county treasurer.
 That tax can only be used to promote tourism in Brown County as outlined in IC 6-9-14.

-> The Brown County Music Center is committed to providing a safe and secure environment for our entertainers, guests, staff, and volunteers.
+The Brown County Music Center is committed to providing a safe and secure environment for our entertainers, guests, staff, and volunteers.
 At each event the Brown County Music Center will have a security check point set up before entering the venue.
-Patrons will be scanned with a metal detector, and bags will be check prior to entry.
-No bags larger than 4.5”x 6.5” inches will be allowed beginning October 4th, 2019.
+Patrons will be scanned with a metal detector, and bags will be checked prior to entry.
+No bags larger than 6” x 9” inches will be allowed.
 You may bring a clear plastic bag to hold your belongings.
 You will be subject to a search before entering the venue.
-Law enforcement and video surveillance is used at all Brown County Music Center sponsored events. if you have any questions or concerns, please contact the Director of Operations at , or by calling 812.988.5323.
+Weapons of any kind, including pocket knives are prohibited.
+Law enforcement and video surveillance is used at all Brown County Music Center sponsored events. if you have any questions or concerns, please contact the Director of Operations at audience@

-> What are your COVID-19 Safety, Health Check and Testing Policies?
+What are your COVID-19 Safety, Health Check and Testing Policies?

 Please visit our Safety page for updated information.

 Where can I get more info regarding COVID-19 vaccinations?

 You can find information about where to get vaccinated in Marion County by visiting the State of Indiana vaccination information page.

 Where can I get more info regarding COVID-19 testing?

 You can find more information about where to get tested in Marion, and other locations across the stage, by visiting the State of Indiana’s testing information page.